kraugug/ddwalker/README.md

 # ddwalker
 Debian packages dependency walker script.
 It will shows all dependencies of specified package and it's dependencies.
+If package has some dependencies, results will be saved to file `<package-name>.deps`.

 # Usage:
   ddwalker \<package-name\>